Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 ## Sampling rate and resolution

-For most purposes the default sampling rate and resolution (10 bit resolution, 1344Hz sampling rate) should suffice.
+For most purposes the default sampling rate and resolution should suffice.
+The default is 1344Hz with 10 bit resolution for the LIS3DH, or 1600Hz with 16-bit resolution for the LIS3DSH.
 You can add R and S parameters to M955 if you want to change them.
 See [M955](/User_manual/Reference/Gcodes/M955) for details.

 # Using accelerometers